 The problem erupts when the FN attempts to engage in activities inconsistent with the purpose of his visa and may face denial of admission for holding a preexisting immigrant intent or intent inconsistent with the visitor's visa (which may be inferred from post admission conduct) leading to removal and may even entail future inadmissibility for fraud.
 Lately, parents intending to visit their son or daughter in U.S. are being denied visitor visa.
 It is alleged that the denial letter is handed without even asking any questions; despite the fact that the applicant had previously visited U.S under the same kind of visa.
 The frustration and anger of having spent the ever rising filing fee and the energy in attending the interview at the Consulate at an advanced age may outrun the desire to spend the grandparents’ day with an eagerly awaiting grandchild.
 The situation could be avoided by filing proper documents that show the FN has sufficient ties to the country of his nationality.

 Issuance of visa at the Consulate is not an assurance that the foreign national would be admitted at the U.S border.
 It is therefore highly recommended to keep the supporting documents to be able to show to the immigration officials at the port of entry.
-The immigration officials have unquestionable authority to inspect the personal belongings and papers at the port of entry; documents and lap tops have been the subject of search.
-If the inspection reveals evidence of the prohibitive intent it may cause denial of admission at the port of entry.
+The immigration officials have unquestionable authority to inspect the personal belongings and papers at the port of entry.
+Documents, cell phones and laptop computers have been the subject of border search.
+If the inspection reveals evidence of the prohibitive intent it may cause denial of admission at the port of entry despite visa approval stamp from the Consulate.

 Travel Pending Change of Status